VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **It has been suggested that shepherds are responsible for inventing the game golf.
-It is said that they used to use their staffs to hit the stones**
+- ⚡ Daily fun fact: **In Japan, by the time man reaches the age of 60, he is commemorated with a special ceremony.
+This ceremony features the man wearing a red kimono, which denotes that he no longer has the responsibilities of being a mature adult**

 <h3 align="left">Connect with me:</h3>
 <p align="left">